 Toll-free number: 1-800-896-3650

-Offers a free caregiver welcome kit and www.lotsahelpinghands.com – a volunteer coordination service for friends, family, colleagues, and neighbors to help loved ones in need.
+Offers a free caregiver welcome kit that covers things like how to hold family meetings, practical skills, online support, and www.lotsahelpinghands.com – a volunteer coordination service for friends, family, colleagues, and neighbors to help loved ones in need.
 The program lets a chosen “coordinator” and helpers sign up on an easy-to-use, private group calendar to help with meals, rides, and other tasks needed for life to run smoothly during a crisis.

 Toll-free number: 1-800-838-0879

 A national, non-profit membership organization (dues are charged) which provides emotional support for spouses and partners of chronically ill and/or disabled people.